confluentinc/tutorials/gen-ai-vector-embedding/flinksql/README.md

 ## Clean up

-If you are not continuing to [Part 2](https://developer.confluent.io/confluent-tutorials/gen-ai-vector-search/flinksql/) of this tutorial series, delete the `confluent-rag_environment` environment in order to clean up the Confluent Cloud infrastructure created for this tutorial.
-Run the following command in your terminal to get the environment ID of the form `env-123456` corresponding to the environment named `confluent-rag_environment`:
+If you are not continuing to [Part 2](https://developer.confluent.io/confluent-tutorials/gen-ai-vector-search/flinksql/) of this tutorial series, delete the `confluent_rag_environment` environment in order to clean up the Confluent Cloud infrastructure created for this tutorial.
+Run the following command in your terminal to get the environment ID of the form `env-123456` corresponding to the environment named `confluent_rag_environment`:

 ```shell
 confluent environment list